Snæfellsjökull National Park

 The park offers beautiful and diverse landscapes with a coastline with spectacular cliff formations at Arnarstapi, black and golden beaches and bird cliffs, moss-covered lava fields, and numerous beautifully shaped volcanic craters and lava tube caves.
 In addition, the park is full of historical relics related to medieval fisherman culture.

-The national parks Visitor center at Malarrif offers an exhibition that gives a great insight into the park’s wonders, and park rangers provide guidance for options of hikes and other activities.
+The national parks Visitor center at Malarrif offers an exhibition that gives a great insight into the park's wonders.
+Park rangers can provide plenty of guidance for hiking options and other activities.

 There is no admission fee for visiting the national park or the visitor center.